smoores-dev/storyteller/docs/docs/managing-your-library.md

 To access the remainder of the editable metadata, you click on the pencil.

-::: info Writing edits to files
+:::info Writing edits to files

 Any edits made on this page will be propogated to all existing version of the book.
 If you have pointed your auto-import function to an external folder where